Scan time: 2-3 minutes / Read time: 3-5 minutes

 🎯 Step 1 — Problem.

-Name one specific stuck-spot your reader is facing this week.
+Name one specific stuck-spot your reader faces this week.

-Bryan's stuck-spot: meal-preppers staring at sad chicken-and-broccoli by Wednesday.
+Bryan's stuck-spot: meal-preppers staring at sad chicken by Wednesday.

 His opening line: "It's Wednesday lunch and the Tupperware looks the same as Monday's."